Nemonocerater/swapi-test/README.md

 # Star Wars CLI

-This tool allows you to query some of the data from the Star Wars api at swapi.co
+This tool allows you to query some of the data from the [Star Wars API](https://swapi.co/)

 ## How to run